 “I used to work for XYZ Company as a Project Manager.”

-Unless I know someone who works for XYZ Company, you haven’t provided much information to remember and I am probably not going to be interested in what you are saying.
+By stating your past job title and employer, you haven’t provided much information to remember and I am probably not going to be interested in what you are saying.
 Plus it is past-tense.
-Not future oriented!
+Not future-oriented!

 “I recently graduated and am seeking a job.”